 It would be desirable to incorporate the grill capability (grill currently in the separate little shed) into the kitchen area.

 Kitchen equipment and overall layout could be improved.
 For example, rearrangement for improved efficiency in how dishes are washed and stored; putting all the kitchen activity on one level.

+It would be desirable during times such as Extension, Group events and other occasions to have the functions both of serving guests cafeteria style and tray return outside the kitchen proper.

 Health regulations are likely only to become more rigorous.
 In one specific area, buffet tables may need to provide refrigeration to classes of foods if left-overs are to be allowed.

 The dining porch on the north side was a building addition and its foundation and roof structure need work.
+The dining porch floor is not level, and that addition is pulling away from the main building, causing stresses in the roofing area that, coupled with a complicated roof structure in the back causes occasional water leaks.

 Lunch preparation occurs in the main sitting area of the lodge in the mornings.
 Tables are temporarily set up each day.
 This causes the sitting area to be congested – access to the map tables area, cabin ‘mailboxes’, the reference books area, childrens’ books & games, etc.